-- The Principal Investigator and the Investigator's study team - Other authorized personnel at Penn, including offices that support research operations.
+- The Principal Investigator and the Investigator's study team - Other authorized personnel at Penn, including offices that support research operations. - Greenphire, as ClinCard will be used to provide compensation for the study.

 Who, outside the School of Medicine, might receive my information?